-In this section, we provide estimates of N4LO corrections to the GT matrix element in 3 H. These estimates nore Δ intermediate states in the axial current at N4LO.1 We are not aware of formal derivations of the two-body (and three-body) axial currents at this order, which include, beyond nucleon and pion, explicit Δ degrees of freedom.
-Nevertheless, it is interesting to have an approximate estimate for the magnitude of the presently known N4LO corrections.
+In this section, we provide estimates of N4LO corrections to the GT matrix element in 3H.
+As already noted above, these estimates are incomplete, since the calculations reported here ignore Δ intermediate states in the axial current at N4LO.
+Nevertheless, it is interesting to have an approximate estimate for the magnitude of the presently known corrections at this order.
 As a by-product of this effort, we also obtain analytical expressions in configuration space for these corrections, which other researchers in the field may find useful.